Leader of South Korean sexual blackmail ring sentenced to 40 years

 Each chat room had between three to five girls, which Guru called 'slaves,' who would obey requests for pictures and videos of explicit acts.
 One girl was ordered to write the word 'slave' above her genitals.
 Another was made to bark like a dog while naked.

 Users paid as much as $1,200 to enter a room using bitcoin transactions, police said in March.
-Since Bitcoin is a decentralized currency, with no company or official bank to oversee transactions, users can keep their transactions private.
+Since Bitcoin is a decentralized currency, with no company or official bank to over